bjornekelund/ICOMautomagic/README.md

 The configuration panel is opened by right-clicking the zoom button in the lower right corner.

+The configuration panel allows setting the UDP broadcast port, zoom width in kHz, ICOM radio model, radio control COM port and speed, which of the radio's three edge sets should be used.
+It offers the option to make the application always stay on top of any other window.
+This is particularly useful when used together with a full-screen logger such as DXLog.net.

 A typical usage scenario is to connect **ICOM Automagic** to the "Remote" CI-V port of the ICOM radio while the logger is connected to the fast USB CI-V port.
 (Please note that the two ports need to be unlinked in the settings.)

+For the application to work you need to enabled UDP XML broadcast in the logger.

+In DXLog.net this is done with the Options|Broadcast|Radio information menu item.
+Make sure the correct IP address and port are set in Options|Configure network and that the port is the same as in ICOM Automagic's XML broadcast setting.
+The default is 127.0.0.1 and 12060.

-For the application to work you need to check the "Radio" box on the "Broadcast data" tab in N1MM Logger+'s Configuration panel and make sure the UDP port is the same in both N1MM Logger+ and ICOM Automagic.
+With N1MM Logger+ you need to check the "Radio" box on the "Broadcast data" tab in N1MM Logger+'s Configuration panel.
+Also here, make sure the UDP port is the same in both N1MM Logger+ and ICOM Automagic.
-For DXLog.net UDP broadcast needs to be enabled and both the port and the station ID of the tracked station needs to be entered correctly.

 The application does not query the radio for settings.
 Any manual changes made using the radio's own controls are ignored and are consequently not saved.

-Please note that N1MM Logger+ does not considers split operation which means e.g. cross band SO2V is not supported with this logger.
+Please note that N1MM Logger+ reports the main receiver's frequency when broadcasting frequency information.
+This means e.g. cross band SO2V is not supported with this logger.

 **This software controls radio transmitter hardware.**
 Be aware that wrongly used or malfunctioning software can damage or destroy such hardware.